gravitational/gravity/docs/5.x/opscenter.md

+---
+title: Gravity OpsCenter
+description: Gravity Ops Center is a multi-cluster control plane available in the Enterprise version of Gravity.
+---

 # Introduction

 The Gravity Ops Center is a multi-cluster control plane available in the Enterprise version of Gravity.
 It reduces the operational overhead of managing multiple Gravity Clusters and Application Bundles by allowing users to: